Blog

 How Can I Ensure IT Audit Readiness Without Adding More Work?

-You don't pass audits by constantly playing catch-up and begging your team to spend even more time gathering and reconciling asset information.
 While most enterprise teams see IT audits as something to prepare for, you need to approach audits as something that your asset data is always supporting.

 Forget thinking “we need to prepare for this audit,” and start thinking “our systems already have this data ready to deliver”.